fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 Like the CPE dictionary, we allow users to define where to get the legacy CVE feeds from.
 In this case, the URL should be a host that serves the files in the legacy feed format.
+Fleet expects to find all the GZ and META files that can be found in https://nvd.nist.gov/vuln/data-feeds#JSON_FEED.
 For example: `FLEET_VULNERABILITIES_CVE_FEED_PREFIX_URL` + `/nvdcve-1.1-2002.meta`
-Fleet expects to find all the JSON Feeds that can be found in https://nvd.nist.gov/vuln/data-feeds.

 When not defined, Fleet downloads CVE information from the nvd.nist.gov host using the NVD 2.0 API.